anthonykoch/emailapp/readme.md

 ## Server only code in getInitialProps

-Code that should be stripped out when sent to the client can be put under an `If` statement with `SERVER` as the test condition. `SERVER` is a boolean defined in `next.config.js`
+Code that should be stripped out when sent to the client can be put under an `If` statement with `process.env.SERVER` as the test condition. `process.env.SERVER` is a boolean defined in `next.config.js`

 ```
 import clientapi from '@app/core/api'